 Poultry Shield is the most popular red mite product by far.
 It is a multi purpose cleaner / detergent / sanitiser that is good to use for regular cleaning of the coop but is also very effective at killing red mite.
 It is not caustic and contains no insecticide, it simply washes the waxy coating off the mite, causing it to dehydrate and die.
 It is safe to use (following the manufacturer’s instructions of course) and can even be used with your birds inside the house although I’ve never used it like this.
-Diatom powder is commonly bought with Poultry Shield and used for dusting around the coop and perch ends for longer lasting protection.

 Smite is another popular detergent based product that is effective against red mite and their eggs as well as other parasites.
 It is a degreasant and cleaner that is good for removing organic matter during routine cleaning.
 It has a pleasant odour and has an easy to use dosing pump fitted to the top of the container.
 A

 There are also some natural insecticides and deterrents that can help you with a red mite infestation, many of these can be found in products suitable for human use – anti-mosquito products for example as well as in natural / organic powders.
 Here is a list of some natural insecticides / deterrents that can be used to beat red mite.